WenSimEHRP/wensimehrp.github.io/src/articles/typst-transition.typ

 ]

 So the decision is to rewrite (at least some parts of) this site using Typst.
-Typst supports exporting HTML, as well as rendering parts of the documents in SVG (via `html.elem`).
+Typst supports exporting HTML, as well as rendering parts of the documents in SVG (via `html.frame`).
 Exporting to HTML is only a experimental feature, but it is somewhat mature now for productive use.
 #footnote[From the *official* Typst documentation: _Typst's HTML export is currently